abdxdev/markdown-latex-pdf-builder/README.md

 2. Create a new Markdown file (for example, `report.md`).
 3. Add your content.
 4. Press `Ctrl + Shift + R` and select **Build LaTeX Document**.

-A PDF will be generated in the same folder as your Markdown file.
+5. After a few moments, the PDF will be generated along with a `.json` metadata file.
+Edit this file to change document settings like title, university, and date.
-A `.json` file with document metadata will also be created.
+6. Re-run the build command to generate the updated PDF from step 4.

-You can delete the `_build_markdown` folder after the PDF is finalized.
+> You may delete the build folder (`_build_report` in this case) after the PDF is finalized.

 ---